 The name says a lot about how to make a Kentucky Coffee and you would be correct in assuming it includes bourbon and coffee.
-Really, it's that simple, though we do toss in a little honey liqueur for sweetness and flavor, which is why this recipe is such a hit among whiskey drinkers.
+It's that simple, though we do toss in a little honey liqueur for sweetness and flavor, which is why this recipe is such a hit among whiskey drinkers.

 While the Irish Coffee and the Spanish Coffee dominate the conversation of spiked coffee drinks, good, old-fashioned American bourbon often gets overlooked as an ingredient.
 Bourbons offer big vanilla and caramel overtones and some even offer notes of cinnamon and spice, making it a perfect complement to coffee.